 Some reasons frizz occurs is directly related to the kinds of things put into your body and hair.
 Let's start with what goes into your body.

 Drinking more water can help restore hydration and elasticity to your hair.
 Eating healthy is also key to good hair health.
-Consuming foods high in protein, Vitamin E and Vitamin D contribute to having stronger more youthful hair.
+Consuming foods high in protein, Vitamin E, and Vitamin D contributes to having stronger more youthful hair.